 You will visit Sombrero Chino, a charming volcano named for its resemblance to a "chinese hat."
 You may take Zodiac rides, kayak or go ashore to admire the volcanic landscape, and snorkel in an area frequented by penguins, sea lions and small reef sharks.
 In the afternoon you'll view the famous Pinnacle Rock.
 You'll be able to distinguish the older reddish-brown lava from the younger black lava and identify many interesting features.
 You may have additional opportunities to swim and snorkel.

 On Genovesa, you'll walk among swallow-tailed gulls, red-footed boobies and Nazca boobies and keep a look out for hunting short-eared owls.
 You'll ride Zodiacs, kayak along the caldera, and snorkel among large schools of parrot fish, possible hammerhead sharks and golden rays.

 San Cristobal, Galapagos - Disembark/Guayaquil

 Disembark in San Cristobal after breakfast and fly to Guayaquil.
 Transfer included to the hotel.
 The late afternoon and evening are free to explore the bustling city.
-Overnight at the Hotel Hilton Colon.
+Overnight at the Hotel del Parque Guayaquil.

 PLEASE NOTE: You can depart from Guayaquil on a late night flight today.
 A day room will be provided until your departure to the airport.
 A group transfer is included.